jgorman/rails_ubuntu/README.md

 # rails_ubuntu Chef Cookbook

-A Chef cookbook to provision Ubuntu for Rails deployment using Capistrano.
+A Chef cookbook to provision Ubuntu for Rails deployment using Nginx, Passenger, and Capistrano.

-Capistrano is also excellent for running node applications.
+This is also excellent stack for deploying node applications.

-Modeled on the excellent Go Rails deployment guides.
+This cookbook is modeled on the excellent Go Rails deployment guide.
 A big shout out to [Chris Oliver](https://gorails.com/users/1)!

 - https://gorails.com/deploy/ubuntu/18.04